susji/ked/README.md

     $ ked -savehooks '*.go=gofmt -w __ABSPATH__,*.c=clang-format -i __ABSPATH__'
     $ ked -savehooks '*.md=pandoc -f markdown -t markdown -o __ABSPATH__ __ABSPATH__'

-Above we assume that `gofmt` and `clang-format` will be found in the path.
-Note the `-w` and `-i` parameters, respectively, which are used to enable formatting the files on disk instead of standard I/O.
+Above we assume that `gofmt`, `clang-format`, and `pandoc` will be found in the path.
+Note the `-w`, `-i`, and `-o` parameters, respectively, which are used to enable formatting the files on disk instead of standard I/O.